 I also have an additional Left Side Table which provides more table space, and the Sew Station that houses my sewing machine and creates a wraparound workspace.

-If you’d like to see a more in-depth video review as well as lots more photos and information, please visit my original post about the DreamBox: How the DreamBox Transformed My Craft Room
+If you’d like to see a more in-depth video review as well as lots more photos and information, please visit my original post about the DreamBox: How the DreamBox Storage System Transformed My Craft Room

 If you’d like to see an in-depth video about my Sew Station, visit this post: Organize Your Sewing Room with the Sew Station